IkboljonMe/labyrinth-game/README.md

 7. The end of the game consists in reaching the specific alloy chamber value 0.
 8. The start chamber has a bit 4 (2^4).

-Additional tasks:
-• Labyrinth generator of any size. – Grade 4
-• Possibility of collecting keys / boards with protected doors. – Grade 5
-• Map of the maze as an element that the user can look at – Grade 56
-# simple-labyryth